Regularity of a degenerate parabolic equation appearing in Vecer's unified pricing of Asian options: Introduction and Main result

 \begin{remark} In Ve\v{c}e\v{r}'s PDE method, the price of Asian option is determined by $u(0,\cdot)$.
-Theorem~\ref{thm:I01} suggests that to minimize numerical error in computing $u(0,\cdot)$ by finite difference methods, it is better to include all the discrete sampling points $t_i$'s in time grids. \end{remark}
+Theorem~\ref{thm:I01} suggests that to minimize numerical error in computing $u(0,\cdot)$ by finite difference methods, one should include in time grids all the points where $b(t)$ is discontinuous (i.e., discrete sampling points). \end{remark}

-We close this section by introducing some notations which will be used in the proof.
-We define the parabolic distance between the points $z_1=(t_1,x_1)$ and $z_2=(t_2,x_2)$ as